 “The response has been positive.
 Everyone sees the value of what we have done and look at, and use, the office differently now.
 In addition to having a better and more enjoyable office experience, the project also generates a sense of pride.”

 The development of the new office is an ongoing project where we continuously evaluate, optimize and adjust the services and functions included.

 “We are currently in the implementation phase, where we are creating the framework for the service concepts of the future, setting priorities and testing ideas in the form of concrete solutions.
-The aim is for Coor’s new office to be ready in fall 2022.
 It is important to make carefully considered choices based on the data and to build in flexibility, because we want the solution to thrive over time,” she continues.